flatironinstitute/nemos/docs/quickstart.md

 ### **Population GLM**

-You can set up a population GLM by instantiating a `PopulationGLM` object from the `nemos.glm` module.
+You can set up a population GLM by instantiating a `PopulationGLM`.

 ```python